Udayarpalayam taluk: Towns and villages

+Brihadeeswarar Temple, Gangaikondacholapuram

-Brihadeeswarar Temple, Gangaikondacholapuram, Jayankondam
+Brihadeeswarar Temple, Sripuranthan

-The district became famous in 2008, when theft of eight idols were discovered from a 9th-century Chola Brihadeeswarar Temple at Sripuranthan Village was discovered by Archaeological Survey of India(ASI) Government of India officials.
+The district became famous in 2008, when theft of eight idols were discovered from a 9th-century Chola Brihadeeswarar Temple at Sripuranthan village was discovered by Archaeological Survey of India(ASI) Government of India officials.
 One of these idols, the Sripuranthan Natarajan Idol found its way to the National Gallery of Australia.
 Two of the stolen statues were consequently returned and are now displayed in the Government Museum at Kumbakonam.